-- On cementiticious repaired areas you may want to "patch prime" them with the first coat as you start out.
-Just remember not to stand on these areas, when continuing with the first full coat, as they will be wet still. - Keep roller (or brushes) wet during application. - The correct coverage rate is important for long term life and the Epotec flows out very easily so you may be spreading out too thinly if not careful.
-Each pack will cover 12 18 sq M in one coat (As per table above) so use markers (Stones on top of coping) etc to figure out about how far one pack should cover.
-In an average pool markers about 2 2.5 M apart will mean an area of 12 18 sq M, BUT see Section 13 to be sure. - The nominal film thickness per coat is 150-160 microns (wet or dry).
+- On cementitious repaired areas you may want to "patch prime" them with the first coat as you start out.
+Just remember not to stand on these areas, when continuing with the first full coat, as they will be wet still. - Keep roller (or brushes) wet during application. - The correct coverage rate is important for long term life.
+Each pack will cover 35 60 sq M in one coat (As per table above) so use markers (Stones on top of coping) etc to figure out about how far one pack should cover.
+In an average pool markers about 5 M apart will mean an area of 25-35 sq M, BUT see Section 13 to be sure. - The nominal film thickness per coat is 60 microns (dry) or 100 (wet).
 Use the Plastic Wet Film Comb to check as you go along.
 By doing so you will ensure correct film build.
-You will get variations but aim to get at least this amount per coat, and up to 200 250 microns is ok in high wear areas like beaches, steps, ledges, swim outs. - Cured material will be difficult to remove from any surface (or skin) so wipe up immediately with a cloth. - Allow to cure overnight (16 hours or longer if very cool) before applying further coats. - Do not walk on painted surfaces until cured. - If more than 72 hours between coats a light sand with #60 grit paper to remove the gloss, will be required before applying the next coat. - Wash up rollers, brushes in Epotec Thinners (Or discard correctly).
+You will get variations but aim to get at least this amount per coat. - Cured material will be difficult to remove from any surface (or skin) so wipe up immediately with a cloth. - Allow to cure overnight (16 hours or longer if very cool) before applying further coats. - Do not walk on painted surfaces until cured. - If more than 72 hours between coats a light sand with #60 grit paper to remove the gloss, will be required before applying the next coat. - Wash up rollers, brushes in Thinners Supplied (Or discard correctly). - Do not use thinners to remove paint from skin, but rags and water/ detergent.
+Section 15.

-- Do not use thinners to remove paint from skin, but rags and water/ detergent.
-Section 15. - Remove any spilt paint from paths, tiles, slates immediately.
+• Remove any spilt paint from paths, tiles, slates immediately.
 Once cured hard to remove.